yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2022/index.md

 Another of the various issues affecting this new release is an absurd level of memory usage when running in OpenGL.
 Yuzu in the past cleaned shader sources after dealing with the shader.
-Now, for some reason, this game manages to skip that check, In order to improve the ridiculous memory usage, byte[] {{< gh-hovercard "8684" "implemented `glDetachShader`," >}} a more “official” way to achieve the same result.
+Now, for some reason, this game manages to skip that check.
+In order to improve the ridiculous memory usage, byte[] {{< gh-hovercard "8684" "implemented `glDetachShader`," >}} a more “official” way to achieve the same result.
 While this doesn’t solve the issue entirely, testing shows a 5GB reduction in RAM usage just from a single code line addition.